Hurshid Pasha: Suppression of Ali Pasha's revolt and Greek Revolution

-In November 1820, he was named mora valisi, governor of the Morea Eyalet (the Peloponnese), with seat at Tripoli and serasker of the expedition against the rebellious Ali Pasha of Yanina.
+In November 1820, he was named governor of the Morea Eyalet (the Peloponnese), with a seat at Tripoli and serasker of the expedition against the rebellious Ali Pasha of Yanina.
 Before he left for Yanina, however, he was disturbed by rumours of a possible revolt among the Greeks of the Morea.
 His fears were allayed, however, when an assembly of Greek notables visited him on 8 November 1820 in Tripoli.
 Thus, on 6 January 1821, he left Tripoli for the north, leaving behind his treasury and his harem, while his deputy (kaimakam) Mehmed Salih with a force of 1,000 Albanians remained to maintain order.
 However, only a few months later, while the Ottoman armies were besieging Yanina, the first uprisings of the Greek War of Independence took place.

 Hurshid immediately informed the Sultan of the events, and without waiting for instructions, reacted by sending Omer Vryonis and Köse Mehmed Pasha to suppress the revolt first in Central Greece and then to cross over to the Peloponnese and quell the uprising in its heartland.
 At the same time, he dispatched his chief of staff Mustafa Bey with 3,000 men to reinforce the garrison of Tripoli.
 Hurshid himself remained in Yanina to supervise the last stages of the siege.
 Despite his rapid reaction, his plans ultimately failed: Vryonis and Köse Mehmed failed to suppress the revolt in Central Greece, while the reinforcements of Mustafa Bey were insufficient to save Tripoli, which fell to the Greeks under Theodoros Kolokotronis after a prolonged siege, on 23 September 1821.
 Despite the general massacre of the Muslim inhabitants, Hurshid's harem and a part of his treasure were saved.
 Finally, in January 1822, he killed Ali Pasha through treason, and sent his severed head to the Sultan, and his star seemed on the rise again.
 He assembled an army of 80,000 men (a huge number by Balkan standards) and was about to march in order to finally crush the Greek uprising, when disaster struck.
 His political enemies in Constantinople, alarmed at the fame and power he had achieved and the prestige that the successful ending of both Ali Pasha's and the Greek revolts would bring him, accused him of misappropriating a large part of Ali's treasure.
 Hurshid had sent 40,000,000 piasters, with a statement that they had been found in Ali's vaults, while the Sultan's ministers calculated Ali's fortune at over 500,000,000 piasters.
 When they asked him to send a detailed account, the offended Hurshid did not reply.
 Shortly after that, he was denounced for abuse of public treasure and fell in disgrace.
-He was removed from his positions, and replaced as serasker and mora valisi by Mahmud Dramali Pasha.
+He was removed from his positions, and replaced as serasker and governor of Morea by Mahmud Dramali Pasha.
 Hurshid was ordered to remain in Larissa to attend to the provisioning of Dramali's army.